Sexual intercourse in English law: Other definitions

 From 3 November 1994 to 1 May 2004, section 1(2)(a) of the Sexual Offences Act 1956 (as substituted by section 142 of the Criminal Justice and Public Order Act 1994) referred to "sexual intercourse with a person (whether vaginal or anal)".
 This section created the offence of rape in England and Wales.

-Unlawful sexual intercourse
+"Unlawful sexual intercourse"

 In R v Chapman, the court considered section 19 of the Sexual Offences Act 1956 and held that sexual intercourse was "unlawful" if it was extra-marital.

-Consortium
+"Consortium"

 Sexual intercourse is an incident of consortium.

 Human rights

-Article 12 of the Convention for the Protection of Human Rights and Fundamental Freedoms does not confer on prisoners a right to conjugal relations whilst in prison.
+The European Court of Human Rights has found that Article 12 of the European Convention on Human Rights (recognising the rights to marry and to found a family) does not confer on prisoners a right to conjugal relations whilst in prison.